Breakfast television: Network and local programs

 CBS, in contrast, has struggled since television's early age to maintain a long-term morning program.
 Though it initially tried to mimic Today when it debuted a morning show in a two-hour format in 1954, the show was reduced to one hour within a year in order to make room for the new children's television series Captain Kangaroo.
 The network abandoned the morning show in 1957.
-From the late 1960s throughout the 1970s, the CBS Morning News aired as a straight one-hour morning newscast that had a high rate of turnover among its anchors.
-In January 1979, the network launched the innovative "___day Morning" series, which focused more on lifestyle and feature reports; this format, however, was relegated exclusively to Sundays after two years, and still airs under the title CBS News Sunday Morning.
-It was not until 1982 that Captain Kangaroo ended its run on weekdays (before ending altogether in 1984), allowing CBS to expand its morning show to a full two hours.
+From the late 1960s throughout the 1970s, the CBS Morning News (later re-used as the title of the network's early-morning newscast from 1987 to 2024) aired as a straight one-hour morning newscast that had a high rate of turnover among its anchors.
+In January 1979, CBS launched Morning (titled in accordance with the day of the week, such as Monday Morning, and airing Sunday through Friday), which focused more on long-form feature reports, a format that would be most closely associated with its Sunday edition, although it emphasized hard news during the week.
+This format, however, was relegated exclusively to Sundays after two years, and still airs under the title CBS News Sunday Morning.
+It was not until 1982 that Captain Kangaroo ended its run on weekdays (it continued on weekend mornings before ending altogether in 1984), allowing CBS to expand its morning show to a full two hours.
 However, the high rate of turnover among anchors returned.
-An ill-fated comedic revamp of the show, The Morning Program, debuted in 1987.
-After that, however, came This Morning, which has so far had the longest run of any of CBS' morning show attempts.
-This Morning was eventually cancelled 12 years later, being replaced by The Early Show in 1999; The Early Show, in turn, ceded to the new version of CBS This Morning (this time featuring a format focused more on hard news and interviews, excising lifestyle and infotainment segments) in January 2012.
+An ill-fated comedic revamp of the show, The Morning Program, debuted in 1987; with its awkward mix of news, entertainment and comedy bits, the program (which was produced primarily by a unit of the network's entertainment division) was heavily panned by critics.
+After that, however, came This Morning, which has to date had the longest run of any of CBS' morning show attempts.
+This Morning was eventually cancelled 12 years later, being replaced by The Early Show in 1999; The Early Show, in turn, ceded to the new version of CBS This Morning (this time featuring a format focused more on hard news and interviews, excising lifestyle and infotainment segments) in January 2012; CBS This Morning proved to be more successful, but anchor turnover (especially after the removal of Charlie Rose after allegations of workplace sexual harassment) and other factors eroded its audience, resulting in its replacement by CBS Mornings in 2021—a program that carries a skew towards news and lifestyle content similar to its competitors.